 There are also a number of people of English

 ancestry (23.5%), and residents who report Italian roots

 (19.5%), and some of the residents are also of French

 ancestry (10.1%), along with some Portuguese ancestry residents

 (9.1%), among others.
 In addition, 10.7% of the residents of this neighborhood were

 The languages spoken by people in this neighborhood are diverse.
 These are

 tabulated as the languages people preferentially speak when they are

 The most common language spoken in the Hoxsie

-neighborhood is English, spoken by 88.7% of households.
-Other important languages spoken here include Portuguese and Spanish.
+neighborhood is English, spoken by 85.7% of households.
+Other important languages spoken here include Portuguese, Spanish and Russian.